 The Professional Freelance Journalism Course is provided by the Morris Journalism Academy and is designed to accomplish three things:

 To equip you with the knowledge and skills required to become a freelance journalist either as a full or part-time career or as a profitable sideline.

 To provide you with the knowledge and skills to gain entry-level employment as a journalist in mainstream media.
 This is achieved by helping you to build a valuable portfolio of published material which is usually the determining factor in being offered mainstream media employment.

 Learn how to write a feature article, pitch your ideas and see your work published.
 Or even develop more general writing skills, like how to write a blog.

-If this sounds like your ideal skill-set and you have a desire to see your name in print, request your free prospectus today by clicking here.
+If this sounds like your ideal skill-set and you have a desire to see your name in print, request your free course guide today by clicking here.

 Diploma of Freelance Journalism

 Take up to 2 years.